atuttle/Taffy/CONTRIBUTING.md

 Documentation is managed [in its own repository](https://github.com/atuttle/TaffyDocs) and changes are automatically published once they are merged into the master branch.

 There's no such thing as perfect documentation.
 It can never be thorough enough, never perfectly organized.
-If you find something confusing or outdated, please at least be so kind as to file a bug report for it, if you can't or won't fix it.
+If you find something confusing or outdated, please be so kind as to file a bug report for it, if you can't or won't fix it.
+(Yes, documentation bugs!)

 ## Code